Jewels of Diana, Princess of Wales: Aquamarine ring

-During her lifetime, Diana possessed a set of aquamarine jewels, including an "emerald cut Aquamarine stunner", which she first wore at the 1997 auction of her clothes at Christie's.
+During her lifetime, Diana possessed a set of aquamarine jewels, including an "emerald cut aquamarine stunner", which she first wore at the 1997 auction of her clothes at Christie's.
 She wore it with the eternity ring she had worn often as a teenager which was originally from the Spencer family collection.
-It is believed she wore the eternity ring and Aquamarine ring together in replacement of her wedding band and engagement ring.
-She wore the Aquamarine again when she visited Sydney, Australia in the summer of 1997.
+It is believed she wore the eternity ring and aquamarine ring together in replacement of her wedding band and engagement ring.
+She wore the aquamarine again when she visited Sydney, Australia in the summer of 1997.

-The Aquamarine ring, an emerald cut aquamarine flanked by small, solitaire diamonds and set in 24-carat yellow gold, was commissioned by the Princess from Asprey in 1997 and was used by the Princess as a replacement for her engagement ring after her divorce from the Prince of Wales in 1996.
+The aquamarine ring, an emerald cut aquamarine flanked by small, solitaire diamonds and set in 24-carat yellow gold, was commissioned by the princess from Asprey in 1997 and was used by her as a replacement for her engagement ring after her divorce from the Prince of Wales in 1996.
 It was set on 24-carat yellow gold to match her pre-existing aquamarine bracelet which had been a gift to her from the Royal Family.

-The stone was given to her by Lucia Flecha de Lima who was known as the Princess' best friend.
+The stone was given to her by Lucia Flecha de Lima who was known as the princess' best friend.
 The stone that is placed on the ring had been taken out of a mine in Brazil where the Queen's aquamarine pieces were usually taken from.
-After her death, the ring was passed to her younger son Prince Harry who gave it to his wife Meghan to wear at the couple's wedding reception in 2018.
+After her death, the ring was passed to her younger son Prince Harry who gave it to his wife Meghan Markle to wear at the couple's wedding reception in 2018.

-The ring's estimated value is £75,000 in 2018 but given the fact that it was pre-owned by the princess and the duchess, it would probably now fetch far more than that at auction.
+The ring's estimated value is £75,000 in 2018 but given the fact that it was pre-owned by the princess, it would probably now fetch far more than that at auction.

 Emerald and diamond ring

-While at a ball held at the Southern Cross Hotel in Melbourne (1985), Princess Diana was wearing what looks to be an emerald cabochon and diamond ring instead of her engagement ring.
+While at a ball held at the Southern Cross Hotel in Melbourne (1985), Princess Diana wore what looked to be an emerald cabochon and diamond ring instead of her engagement ring.
 The two stones are not aligned but are at an angle to one another, very similar to a style of a bypass ring.
 She also wore this ring on 11 November 1993 while attending a state banquet hosted by The Yang Di-pertuan Agong of Malaysia at The Dorchester Hotel in London.
+The ring was referred to as a toi et moi-style (French: you and me), and was a gift from Charles for their first Christmas together as a married couple in December 1981.
+She wore the ring on 21 June 1989, when the Prince and Princess of Wales attended a dinner given by the Corporation of London at Mansion House in honour of visiting Australian Prime Minister Robert Hawke.
+The last time she wore it in public was at the Tate Gallery centenary gala dinner, which was also her 36th birthday, 1 July 1997, along with the diamond and emerald drop earrings given as a birthday present by Prince Charles in 1984, the emerald and diamond bracelet he gave her as a wedding present in July 1981 and the Queen Mary emerald choker necklace.